microsoft/terminal/doc/user-docs/index.md

 From the `down` button in the top bar select settings (default shortcut `ctrl-,`)

 Your default json editor will open up the Terminal settings file.
-This will be locate in somewhere such as `$env:userprofile\
+The file can found at `$env:userprofile\AppData\Local\Packages\Microsoft.WindowsTerminal_<randomString>/RoamingState`

+#TODO -- is this path correct for **users** ?

 The list of valid settings can be found in the [Profiles.json Documentation](../cascadia/SettingsSchema.md) doc

+#TODO Add new page with detailed information on settings.
+E.g Adding new shells, keybindings, background Gif etc.

 ## Tips and Tricks: